SammCheese/powercord-sauce/README.md

 # powercord-sauce (NSFW)
 Get details about your favorite Sauce!
-(Sadly the cover doesnt work yet)

 **Usage**